IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 Persistent Identifiers and Publishing Datasets
 ++++++++++++++++++++++++++++++++++++++++++++++

 Persistent identifiers are a required and integral part of the Dataverse platform.
 They provide a URL that is guaranteed to resolve to the datasets they represent.
 Dataverse currently supports creating identifiers using DOI and HDL.

 By default and for testing convenience, the installer configures a temporary DOI test namespace through EZID.
 This is sufficient to create and publish datasets but they are not citable nor guaranteed to be preserved.
+Note that any datasets creating using the test configuration cannot be directly migrated and would need to be created again once a valid DOI namespace is configured.

-To properly configure persistent identifiers for a production installation, an account and associated namespace must be acquired for a fee from a DOI or HDL provider: EZID (http://ezid.cdlib.org), DataCite (https://www.datacite.org), Handle.Net (https://www.handle.net).
+To properly configure persistent identifiers for a production installation, an account and associated namespace must be acquired for a fee from a DOI or HDL provider: **EZID** (http://ezid.cdlib.org), **DataCite** (https://www.datacite.org), **Handle.Net** (https://www.handle.net).

 Once account credentials and namespace have been acquired, please complete the following identifier configuration parameters:

-JVM Options: :ref:`doi.baseurlstring`, :ref:`doi.username`, :ref:`doi.password`, :ref:`dataverse.handlenet.admcredfile`, :ref:`dataverse.handlenet.admprivphrase`
+**JVM Options:** :ref:`doi.baseurlstring`, :ref:`doi.username`, :ref:`doi.password`, :ref:`dataverse.handlenet.admcredfile`, :ref:`dataverse.handlenet.admprivphrase`

-Database Settings: :ref:`:DoiProvider <:DoiProvider>`, :ref:`:Protocol <:Protocol>`, :ref:`:Authority <:Authority>`, :ref:`:DoiSeparator <:DoiSeparator>`
+**Database Settings:** :ref:`:DoiProvider <:DoiProvider>`, :ref:`:Protocol <:Protocol>`, :ref:`:Authority <:Authority>`, :ref:`:DoiSeparator <:DoiSeparator>`

-Please note that any datasets creating using the test configuration cannot be directly migrated and would need to be created again once a valid DOI namespace is configured.
+Note: If you are **minting your own handles** and plan to set up your own handle service, please refer to `Handle.Net documentation <http://handle.net/hnr_documentation.html>`_.

 Customizing the Root Dataverse
 ++++++++++++++++++++++++++++++